astral-sh/uv/docs/guides/scripts.md

 /Users/astral
 ```

-Arguments can be passed to the script:
+Arguments may be provided to the script:

 ```python
 import sys